End of Singapore’s gay sex ban is small step in Asia-Pacific

 TAIWAN

-Taiwan legalized gay marriage in 2019, but LGBTQ activists want the law to be made more inclusive.
+Taiwan legalized same-sex marriage in 2019, but LGBT+ activists want the law to be made more inclusive.
 It currently says both partners must be from a place where such marriages are already legal.
 So couples cannot register their marriage in Taiwan if one partner is from a place like Japan or another place where their marriage would not be legal.

-Still, the island is a hotspot for LGBTQ life and its annual Pride parade attracts attendees from all over Asia.
+Still, the island is a hot spot for LGBT+ life, and its annual Pride parade attracts attendees from all over Asia.
 Taipei is known for having a vibrant gay community and nightlife.

 THAILAND

-Thailand is also among the most liberal nations in Asia regarding LGBTQ issues.
+Thailand is also among the most liberal nations in Asia regarding LGBT+ issues.
 Four bills alternatively offering to legalize either marriage equality or civil partnerships for same-sex couples passed their first readings in the House of Representatives in June.
 A committee is working to consolidate them into a package that lawmakers are expected to pass, which would make Thailand the first Southeast Asian country to legalize same-sex unions.

 Associated Press reporters from the Asia-Pacific region contributed to this report.